microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/boards.md

 ## Azure Boards
 Delivers a suite of Agile tools to support planning and tracking work, code defects, and issues using Kanban and Scrum methods.
 For more information about Azure Boards, see<a href="https://learn.microsoft.com/en-us/azure/devops/boards/get-started/what-is-azure-boards?view=azure-devops"> <u>What is Azure Boards?</u></a>.

-<a href="https://www.azuredevopslabs.com/labs/azuredevops/agile/"><u>Agile Planning and Portfolio Management with Azure Boards</u></a>
+### Overview
+In this lab, you will learn about the agile planning and portfolio management tools and processes provided by Azure Boards and how they can help you quickly plan, manage, and track work across your entire team.
+You will explore the product backlog, sprint backlog, and task boards which can be used to track the flow of work during the course of an iteration.
+We will also take a look at how the tools have been enhanced in this release to scale for larger teams and organizations.

-### Task 1: Working with teams, areas, and iterations ###
+#### Task 1: Working with teams, areas, and iterations ####

 1. Navigate to your eShopOnWeb project on Azure DevOps.
-It will be something like [https://dev.azure.com/YOURACCOUNT/eShopOnWeb]
+It will be something like [https://dev.azure.com/yourorganization/eShopOnWeb]

 1. Open the settings page using the **Project settings** navigation located at the bottom left of the page.

     ![](images/projset.png)

+As your organization grows, you add teams to support that growth.
+You create a team in Azure DevOps that corresponds to a group of project members focused on specific products, services, or feature areas.
+You add teams to provide them the tools they need to manage their backlog, plan sprints, configure dashboards, define alerts, and set team favorites.

+Each new project is configured with a default team with the project name.
+For example, the project named eShoponweb is configured with the default team eShoponweb Team.
+You can rename the default team and you can reassign a new team as the default.
+We will now create a new team and will name it Middleware Team.

 1. Select the **Teams** tab.
 There are already a few teams in this project, but you'll make a new one for this lab.
 Click **New Team**.